Golf Weather Score

 The Blue Course — Washington D.C.'s major championship pedigree, three-time U.S. Open venue, recently re-routed by Andrew Green.

 Live golf weather forecast and playability analysis for Congressional Country Club in Maryland.
-Today's G-Score: 70/100Good conditions, though watch out for the rainy conditions.
+Today's G-Score: 50/100Decent but challenging due to high temperature.
+Pack accordingly.

 By MinSu Kim·Course IntelligenceUpdated Apr 7, 2026